kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ## Summary

-This proposal presents 2 new CRD objects to express the needs of the LLM Instance Gateway. **InferencePool** and **InferenceModel**.
+This proposal presents 2 new CRD objects to express the needs of the Gateway API Inference Extension. **InferencePool** and **InferenceModel**.
 The InferencePool is the logical grouping of compute, owned by the Inference Platform Admin persona.
 While the InferenceModel defines the serving objectives of a specific model or LoRA adapter, and is owned by the Inference Workload Owner.

-**NOTE: Some routing terms are defined in the [glossary](./glossary.md) file, to more deeply describe how we will handle behaviors like priority and fairness**

 ## Goals

-- Drive concensus on direction of LLM Instance Gateway Solution
+- Drive concensus on direction of Gateway API Inference Extension Solution
 - Documentation of API decisions for posterity

 ## Non-Goals